English

 Intent

-We seek to instill a love of reading in our children where they are passionate about literature, whilst simultaneously creating fluent and confident readers who can comprehend what they have read.
+We seek to instil a love of reading in our children where they are passionate about literature, whilst simultaneously creating fluent and confident readers who can comprehend what they have read.

 Implementation

 Our adults lead by example through daily story times across the school where they share their passion for books and spark an interest in the children.
 Regular visits to our library ensure that children have access to a vast variety of literature across a range of genres and authors, as well as non-fiction and poetry books.
 Dedicated time for reading in school ensures that all children acknowledge the importance of reading and have exposure to high quality literature.
-In class, we also have regular book discussions for children to share their enthusiasm for what they are reading and to make recommendations.
 By having a strong reading culture embedded in our school, new experiences are opened to our children, as well as supporting them in developing a better understanding of other cultures.

 Through our ambitious curriculum, we ensure that all children are able to read fluently and comprehend what they have read by the time they finish Year 6.
 Starting from Early Years and in Key Stage One, children are taught all of the sounds and their matching graphemes, as well as learning how to blend these in order for them to be able to decode words on a page.
 We follow the systematic approach of Read Write Inc to plan and sequence lessons where children work in small groups to build upon their phonic knowledge and read fully decodable books tailored to their level.
 This ensures that children develop an enjoyment for reading as they are able to decode every word in these books.
 Read Write Inc lessons are structured so that children are first taught to recognise the sounds and blend these to read each word and then build on this to increase their reading speed, as well as reading with expression.
 It is our aim for children to have completed their phonics journey by the end of Key Stage One.
 However, interventions are put in place for children who continue to need this support in Key Stage Two.
 Right from the start of Read Write Inc, children are encouraged to respond to the stories they have read and teachers explicitly model how to deduce and infer information from the pictures and the text.
 This ensures that our children have had plenty of comprehension practise by the end of Key Stage One and are well prepared for the rest of their educational journey.